Persistent Very Sore Rash Around Stoma - Seeking Advice

 spamulikeeater

 Thanks all for your help and suggestions, hugely grateful.
-We've seen the stoma nurse and had swabs taken which we're awaiting the results for.
-I think a huge problem are the scar lines and natural tummy folds.
+We've seen the stoma nurse and had swabs taken, which we're awaiting the results for.
+I think a huge problem is the scar lines and natural tummy folds.
 We're seeing some success from using putty and strips to fill those areas before putting the bags on so we have a more even surface.